bigyihsuan/International-Phonetic-Esoteric-Language/README.md

 ### Labels and Go-To Label

-The instructions `ʎ` and `ʟ` use the special syntax `❬label❭` following them to define arbitrary locations in the code to jump to.
+Labels allow for arbitrary destinations for jumps in execution within an IPEL program.

 Labels are delimited by angle brackets `❬label❭`.
 Labels can have any string within the brackets, stopping at the first `❭`.

-`ʎ` before a label creates a label at that location. `ʟ` before a label will unconditionally jump execution to the instruction following given label.
+`ʟ` before a label will unconditionally jump the execution pointer to the given label.

-Conditional jumps can be created using a combination of comparison/logical operators, conditional skip, and labels.
+Conditional jumps can be created using a combination of comparison/logical operators, a conditional skip, labels, and a `ʟ`.